stschiff/msmc2/README.md

     -i, --maxIterations=<size_t> :      number of EM-iterations [default=20]
-    -o, --outFilePrefix=<string> :      file prefix to use for all output files -m, --theta=<double> :              fix the scaled mutation rate, by default determined by the number of segregating sites.
-This option determines the exact placement of the time segment boundaries.
-For a cross-population analysis, you need three independent msmc runs, and you should use this option to ensure the same time boundaries in each run, see documentation.
+    -o, --outFilePrefix=<string> :      file prefix to use for all output files -r, --rhoOverMu=<double> :          initial ratio of recombination over mutation rate (default:
+                                        0.25)
-    -r, --rhoOverMu=<double> :          ratio of recombination over mutation rate (default: 0.25) -t, --nrThreads=<size_t> :          nr of threads to use (defaults to nr of CPUs) -p, --timeSegmentPattern=<string> : pattern of fixed time segments [default=1*2+25*1+1*2+1*3] -R, --fixedRecombination :          keep recombination rate fixed (rarely needed in MSMC2) -I, --indices:                      indices (comma-separated) of alleles in the data file to run over -P, --subpopLabels:                 comma-separated list of 0s and 1s to indicate subpopulations.
-If given, estimate coalescence rates only across populations.
+    -t, --nrThreads=<size_t> :          nr of threads to use (defaults to nr of CPUs) -p, --timeSegmentPattern=<string> : pattern of fixed time segments [default=1*2+25*1+1*2+1*3] -R, --fixedRecombination :          keep recombination rate fixed (rarely needed in MSMC2) -I, --pairIndices:                  this can be given in two flavors.
+First, you can enter a single comma-separated list like this "-I 0,1,4,5".
+                                        In this case, the program will
+                                        run over all pairs of haplotypes within this set of indices.
+This is useful for running on multiple phased diploid genomes sampled from one population.
+                                        In the second flavor, you can give a list of pairs, like
+                                        this: "-I 0-1,2-3,4-5".
+In this case, the program will run only those specified pairs.
+This can be used to run on a number of unphased genomes, to avoid pairs of haplotypes from different individuals.
+This should also be used to indicate a cross-population run, where you want to run the program only over pairs of haplotypes across population boundaries.
+So with two phased genomes, one from each population you'd run "-I 0-2,0-3,1-2,1-3", and the program would run only those four pairs of haplotypes.
+                                        Note that if you do not use this parameter altogether, MSMC2 will run on all pairs of input haplotypes.
     -s, --skipAmbiguous:                skip sites with ambiguous phasing.
-Recommended for cross population analysis"
+Recommended for cross population analysis
+    --quantileBoundaries:               use quantile boundaries, as in MSMC.
+To fully replicate MSMC's time intervals, combine this with -p 10*1+15*2

 minimum command line: